philbowles/h4plugins/docs/h4sc.md

 ## Dependencies

-none, but when preceded by [H4P_CmdErrors](h4ce.md) numeric cides are translated to meaningful messages
+none, but when preceded by [H4P_CmdErrors](h4ce.md) numeric codes are translated to meaningful messages

 ---

-## Service control
+# Service control

 All H4Plugins act as "services" which means that each plugin can be stopped or started by the user.
 In some cases this can have a major effect on how your app behaves, so use these with caution and only after you fully understand how each plugin works.